 There's been a storm brewing (get it?) among the craft brewing industry and the buzz it's been getting lately.
 (After all, there are a lot of great craft breweries out there.)
 Namely, the craft brewing community wants to put it out there that a craft beer isn't always a craft beer.

-Consumer Reports' piece on the best-tasting craft beers, which had everyone in a tizzy.
+It began with the Consumer Reports' piece on the best-tasting craft beers, which had everyone in a tizzy.
 Among the craft brewing community's complaints?
 That some of the brands tested aren't really craft.
 Take Shocktop, a "CR best buy," that's owned by Anheuser-Busch — does that count as a craft beer?
 (Blue Moon, owned by MillerCoors, is feeling left out, too.)
 TIME's business and craft beer blogger, Brad Turtle, explains the "hierarchy" of craft beers that's throwing everyone off.
 There's the "basic craft craft beers," craft beers actually owned by corporations (re: Blue Moon and Shocktop), and craft "macrobrews" (re: Boston Beer Company).
 So who's to say what's a good or bad craft beer?

 In response, Stone Brewing Co. (the number two pick of America's best craft breweries) and its CEO, Greg Koch, responded to the controversy in an open letter — and in short, Koch wants everyone to get along and drink a beer.
 In his letter, Koch defends Consumer Reports for "brushing up" on the definition of craft beer, and making it so widely known to its audience.
 "That’s what makes Consumer Reports devoting significant ink and page space to the largest growing segment of the American alcohol beverage industry so important," he says.

 You can read Koch's full response below; you tell us: does where your beer comes from determine whether you like it or not?